 Step 3 || First, we addressed the issues of the chairs being too big by adjusting table heights where we could and moving smaller students to a different table with smaller chairs when they had to complete written work.
 Then, the teacher and I came up with strategies to help “in the moment”, including various seating options that allowed for movement (e.g. disc cushion seats, wobble stools, allowing kids to stand or kneel at their desks).
 Finally, we came up with some sensory breaks that would provide vestibular input for the whole class (e.g. dance breaks, group exercises to get kids bending and leaning upside down, funny movement activities and songs from GoNoodle, etc.).

 Addressing sensory-related behaviors isn’t always this easy or cut and dry.
 Often, for kids who have more significant sensory processing issues, it takes time, clinical reasoning, and lots of trial and error to get to the bottom of behaviors.

 But, when everyone involved has a basic understanding of sensory processing and the sensory systems, as a team you’re much better equipped to analyze what’s really going on and get to the bottom of a child’s behaviors.

-If this little formula resonated with you, you’ll love the unique Index By Behavior feature that appears in the back of Sensory Processing 101.
+If this little formula resonated with you, you’ll love the unique Index By Behavior feature that appears in the back of our book, Sensory Processing 101.
 This section is a key that can help parents, teachers, and therapists unlock possible reasons behind many common sensory-related behaviors.